 How Cherry Bekaert Can Be a Part of the Solution

 Many municipalities receive grant dollars.
 Often, not all awards are spent because of limited resources or timing.
-Cherry Bekaert’s Cost Recovery Services will assist you in recovering any unspent dollars on those awards by leveraging your indirect cost rate for your current Fiscal year and two years prior.
+Cherry Bekaert’s Cost Recovery Services will assist you in identifying and recovering eligible indirect costs on qualifying awards by leveraging your indirect cost rate.

 We assist you in preparing your Indirect Cost Rates and obtaining your NICRA, so you can achieve your mission and goals.
 We then determine the actual amount available and support you in drawing down any available funds for maximum recovery.